 I am Adam Anderson.
-I work as a Senior Support Technician at an HPC Systems Integrator.
+I work as a Product Trainer at an Industrial Automation company.

-I endeavor to continually learn and grow my skills, particularly in the realms of Linux, Programming, DevOps, and Data Science.
+I endeavor to continually learn and grow my skills, particularly in the realms of Linux, Programming, Automation, and Data Science.

 I enjoy running, reading science-fiction, and learning about new open-source technologies and protocols.

 My tech journey began in 2001 when I took my first course in HTML and CSS in high school.
 Since then I have been obsessed with all things web and open-source.

 I worked in education for 9 years.
 I taught Spanish, Japanese, English, and Drama.
 I worked in classrooms in Nicaragua, Japan, Turkey, Bahrain, and the US.
 To seek further (continual) growth opportunities I transitioned fully into IT starting in 2016.